Skip to content

 BigQueryGCP-first evaluation pathQuick Start: BigQuery

-What Skippr Actually Does
+What Skippr Does

 4. Validate -- compiles and runs the generated project against your destination.